 To function reliably as a system where the population can choose the most capable government democracy needs mutual respect and trust.
 The different parts of a society must respect each other enough not to abuse their power when they have it and must trust each other enough to voluntarily hand over power when they lose the elections.
 To achieve this there must be a sense that all parties have the common goal of furthering the interests of the country.
 From that point of view revolutions are not helpful as they tend to cause polarization and mutual distrust.
 Strong leaders with an inclusive vision like Mandela can overcome this problem but they are very rare and none of the revolutions in the Arab world is blessed with such a leader.

 Peaceful protests can help introducing democracy because they show that the opposition is mature and ready to cooperate in a constructive and peaceful way with the government.
 Unfortunately the peaceful protests in Syria look mostly like a gimmick for pr purposes.
 The consistent refusal to talk with Assad shows an attitude where the interests of the country are less important than group demands.
 And often the protests are not even really peaceful as they depend on violent gangs to keep the police on a distance while the event is filmed for Youtube.
+Not to mention the violent and revengeful behavior of the rebels in areas where they receive little support.
 Gandhi - a gentleman who was always prepared to talk with the British - would be horrified if he saw how his nonviolent ideals are distorted in Syria.

 Within the ranks of the Syrian opposition many seem to believe that maintaining peaceful protests in the face of violent repression is somehow meritorious.
 What they forget is that it depends.
 Protesting under violence works when it shows your commitment to peace and democracy.
 It does not work when it transfers the message that you want power at any price.